 Huddersfield Ben was the best stud dog of his breed during his lifetime, and one of the most remarkable dogs of any pet breed that ever lived.– George Earl (Painter & Terrier Enthusiast)

-Yorkshire in America
+Yorkshires Arriving in America

-The Yorkshire Terrier had its ups and downs in America.
+The Yorkshire Terrier had its ups and downs in North America.
 By the 1940s, the popularity of Yorkies had slumped to it’s all-time lows.
-With the growing popularity of big dog breeds, the slump was expected.
+With the growing popularity of big dog breeds, the slump was as expected.

-During World War II, a Yorkie named Smoky served as a war dog and became an instant hit around the USA.
+However, during World War II, a Yorkie named Smoky served as a war dog and became an instant hit around the USA.
 Despite being just 4 pounds and 7 inches tall, he was “serving” the country in war.

-What Yorkies Are Bred For Today
+Yorkies Are Bred For Companionship Today

 Teddy, our Yorkie, is a sweetheart.
 But I think he is very prey driven.
 He’ll always go for the final kill.
 Not even flies are safe around him.– Maximo (Yorkie owner)